Testing and Release Discipline

 bash scripts/verify-all.sh

-These downstream verification scripts are normally run against local sibling repos during a wave, not against a random mix of published npm package versions.
-That matters because a release wave often spans:
+These downstream verification scripts run against local sibling repos during a wave, not against an arbitrary mix of published npm package versions.
+A release wave can include:

 js,nodejs, orexpress - regenerated CLR binding packages from